 - Arrange the avocado halves on a cookie sheet, and line the hollows with strips of smoked salmon.
 Crack each of the eggs into a small bowl, then spoon the yolks and however much white the avocado will hold.

-- Add salt and fresh cracked black pepper on top of the eggs, to taste.
+- Add salt and black pepper on top of the eggs, to taste.

-- Gently place the cookie sheet in the oven and bake for about 15-20 minutes.
+- Gently place the cookie sheet in the oven and bake for 15-20 minutes.